statamic/starter-kit-cool-writings/README.md

 To compile for production again:

 ```
-npm run production
+npm run build
 ```

 ### 4. Do your thing!

 If you're using [Laravel Valet](https://laravel.com/docs/valet) (or similar), your site should be available at `http://cool-site.test`.
 You can access the control panel at `http://cool-site.test/cp` and login with your new user.
-Open up the source code, follow along with the [Statamic 3 docs](https://statamic.dev), and enjoy!
+Open up the source code, follow along with the [Statamic docs](https://statamic.dev), and enjoy!

 ## Contributing